Jayaram: Career

-After college, he joined Kalabhavan, a professional mimicry troupe in Kochi.
+After college, Jayaram joined Kalabhavan, a professional mimicry troupe in Kochi.
 At the age of 22, he was introduced to the cinema by script writer and filmmaker Padmarajan who gave Jayaram a launch pad with the 1988 film Aparan.
 Jayaram subsequently acted in Padmarajan's Moonnam Pakkam (1988) and Innale (1989).
 Padmarajan became his mentor in his film career until the former's death in January 1991.
-He became one of the Superstars of the Malayalam film industry through the film Meleparambil Aanveedu (1993) which was directed by Rajasenan.
-The film was a commercial success and ran for over 200 days in theatres.
-His on-screen chemistry with Shobana worked well in the films Innale, Meleparambil Aanveedu and Dhwani.
+He achieved stardom in the Malayalam film industry through Meleparambil Aanveedu (1993), which was directed by Rajasenan.
+The film was a commercial success.
+He starred alongside Shobana in Innale, Meleparambil Aanveedu and Dhwani, and was praised for his chemistry with the actress.

-He is noted for appearing in Kamal's films during the late 1980s and early 1990s, in films such as Pradeshika Varthakal (1989), Peruvannapurathe Visheshangal (1989) and Shubha Yathra (1990) (all of which scripted by Ranjith), where he co-starred with his wife Parvathy.
-He later did a film scripted by Ranjith with the story by Jagathy Sreekumar and directed by Viji Thampi named Witness (1988).
+He is known for appearing in Kamal's films during the late 1980s and early 1990s, including Pradeshika Varthakal (1989), Peruvannapurathe Visheshangal, (1989) and Shubha Yathra (1990) (all scripted by Ranjith), where he co-starred with his wife Parvathy.
+He later starred in Witness (1988).
 He teamed up with Viji Thampi and Ranjith in Nanma Niranjavan Srinivasan (1990), where he played a police constable who is in search of a criminal played by Mukesh.
-During the early '90s he acted in Bharathan's Keli (1991) and Malootty (1992).
+During the early 1990s, he acted in Bharathan's Keli (1991) and Malootty (1992).

-He has acted in several of Sathyan Anthikkad's films.
+Jayaram has acted in several of Sathyan Anthikkad's films.
 Their first film was Ponmuttayidunna Tharavu (1988).
-Around that time, Jayaram played a supporting role in Sathyan Anthikkad's Artham (1989).
+Around that time, Jayaram played a supporting role in Sathyan Anthikkad's Artham,Mazhavilkavadi (1989).
 Thalayanamanthram (1990) and Sandesham (1991), were both written and co-starred Sreenivasan.
 Anthikkad and Jayaram later went on to make Thooval Kottaram (1996), which was a commercial success, continued their success in films - Irattakuttikalude Achan (1997), Veendum Chila Veettukaryangal (1999), Kochu Kochu Santhoshangal (2000), Yathrakarude Sradhakku (2002), Manassinakkare (2003), Bhagya Devatha and Kadha Thudarunnu.

-He regularly ensured K.P.A.C Lalitha, Unnikrishnan and Jagathy Sreekumar were cast in his films.
+He regularly cast K.P.A.C Lalitha, Unnikrishnan and Jagathy Sreekumar in his films.

-He acted in a leading role along with Mammootty and Suresh Gopi in Joshi's Dhruvam (1993).
+Jayaram starred alongside Mammootty and Suresh Gopi in Joshi's Dhruvam (1993).
 Other films with Gopi include Viji Thampi's Nagarangalil Chennu Raparkam (1990), Thooval Sparsam (1990), Jayaraj's Paithrukam (1993), and Sibi Malayil's Summer in Bethlehem (1998).
 He co-starred with Mohanlal in Bharath Gopi's Ulsavapittennu, Peruvannapurathe Visheshangal (1989) and Priyadarshan's Advaitham (1991).